Loveyatri: Plot

-Michelle sit in a park mourning over Susu's departure.
-Susu enters the park in a jeep and both Susu and Michelle does Garba together.
-Michelle tell Susu that the guy he thought was her boyfriend is actually gay.
-Sam realise his mistake and join the couple, wishing them a happy life ahead.
+Michelle tries to reach Susu to no avail and goes to see his uncle.
+His uncle reveals that Susu has been missing and reveals what Sam had done back in India.
+She confronts him and lashes out at home for his actions.
+Eventually Susu enters the park in a jeep and both Susu and Michelle play Garba together.
+Michelle reveals to Susu that her "boyfriend" Chris is actually gay.
+Sam realises his mistake and joins the couple, blessing them for a happy life ahead.